Theft Lawyer in Tampa

 Wherever there is law, stealing is illegal.
 It’s a simple rule, but in today’s world, thieves are constantly dreaming up new ways to steal, so it can be tough for police agencies and prosecutors to keep pace.
-Sometimes the authorities make mistakes, and the wrong person is accused of theft.
+Sometimes, the authorities make mistakes, and the wrong person is accused of theft.
+It’s normal to feel worried, scared, and overwhelmed when you’re facing criminal charges, and no crime is a small crime when you’re the defendant.
+Understanding how theft crimes work in Florida and what happens after you’ve been charged with a theft offense can help you with your defense.

 A conviction for any theft in Florida — and that includes shoplifting — may be punished with a severe fine, probation, and/or time in jail.
 A felony conviction for grand theft can even send an offender to prison.
 Florida enforces the following specific laws to punish and prevent theft:

-- When the stolen property is valued at less than $100, the charge is second-degree petty theft.
-A conviction is punishable with a fine of up to $500 and sixty days in jail.
+- When the stolen property is valued at less than $100 — common for retail theft — the charge is second-degree petty theft.
+A conviction is punishable with a fine of up to $500 and 60 days in jail.

 - When the stolen property is valued from $100 to $299, the charge is first-degree petty theft.
 A conviction is punishable with a fine of up to $1,000 and a year in jail.